Ilievski-Daniel/cts-infrastructure/README.md

     It configures the service account key, project ID, default region, and default zone.

-3. Set up Terraform: Sets up the Terraform CLI using the hashicorp/```setup-terraform@v1``` action.

-4. Configure Google Cloud authentication: Configures the Google Cloud authentication by activating the service account and setting the environment variable GOOGLE_APPLICATION_CREDENTIALS.
+3. Configure Google Cloud authentication: Configures the Google Cloud authentication by activating the service account and setting the environment variable GOOGLE_APPLICATION_CREDENTIALS.

-5. Set Google Cloud project: Sets the Google Cloud project using the ```gcloud config set project``` command.
+4. Set up Terraform: Sets up the Terraform CLI using the hashicorp/```setup-terraform@v1``` action.

-6. Run Terraform Init: Initializes the Terraform working directory using the ```terraform init``` command.
+5. Run Terraform Init: Initializes the Terraform working directory using the ```terraform init``` command.

-7. Run Terraform Plan: Generates an execution plan for Terraform using the ```terraform plan``` command.
+6. Run Terraform Plan: Generates an execution plan for Terraform using the ```terraform plan``` command.

-8. Run Terraform Apply: Applies the Terraform changes using the ```terraform apply -auto-approve``` command.
+7. Run Terraform Apply: Applies the Terraform changes using the ```terraform apply -auto-approve``` command.

 <b>Note:</b> Make sure to set the appropriate secrets and variables in your GitHub repository settings to successfully run this pipeline, they are also mentioned in a table in the next section named <b>Terraform Infrastructure Pipeline Configuration</b> of this documentation.